See Advanced Topics.

 How to Determine if MySQL is Running

-The MariaDB server will run as a service (named MySQL) on one computer.
+The MariaDB server runs as a service (named MySQL) on one computer.
 To easily determine if MySQL is running, open Services and look for MySQL.

 How to Start/Stop the MySQL Service